 International law applies to relationships between states, between states and individuals, and between individuals.

 New Zealand’s involvement in international law

 International laws are often made by international organisations.
 New Zealand’s involvement with international law increased as the country became more active on the world stage.
-In 1919 New Zealand was a founding member of the League of Nations, which was set up after the First World War.
-Also in 1919 New Zealand became part of the new International Labour Organization, which sets rules about employment and labour matters.
+New Zealand was a founding member of the League of Nations, which was set up after the First World War.
+Also in 1919, New Zealand became part of the new International Labour Organization, which sets rules about employment and labour matters.